-All Vocational Nursing (VN) applicants at American Career College at St. Francis will be assessed in their English and math skills by utilizing a computerized placement test called Accuplacer.
+All Vocational Nursing (VN) applicants at The Lynwood Campus will be assessed in their English and math skills by utilizing a computerized placement test called Accuplacer.
 Accuplacer is a computer adaptive test, and results are available upon test completion.
 Applicants who have successfully completed (with a C or better) Pre-Algebra and English Fundamentals college courses must submit official transcripts from an accredited and approved institution to be considered exempt from the entrance exam.